chelseacardinal/chelseacardinal-portfolio/content/projects/d-addario-built-to-compete.md

 ---
 date: 2020-12-10T13:31:21.000-05:00
-title: D’Addario/Built to Compete
+title: D’Addario/Built to Compete Test
-color: "#50E3C2"
+color: "#F8E71C"
 description: A long caption here maybe up to 100 words sometimes if necessary but more likely will be about 30 words tops.
 A long caption here maybe up to 100 words sometimes if necessary but more likely will be about 30 words tops.
 A long caption